VIDA-NYU/auctus/docs/webui.rst

 Using the web interface
 =======================

-In addition to the :doc:`API <restapi>`, there is a web interface allowing users to interact with Datamart with no additional software.
+In addition to the :doc:`API <restapi>`, there is a web interface allowing users to interact with Auctus with no additional software.

-The version of Datamart that we host can be accessed at https://auctus.vida-nyu.org/
+The version of Auctus that we host can be accessed at https://auctus.vida-nyu.org/

 On each page, clicking on the Auctus logo will bring you back to the search page.
 Other pages can be accessed using the drop-down menu in the top-right corner: